bigeasy/interrupt/README.md

 different waiting asynchronous calls and report them in a bouquet of failures on the command line and in my server logs.
 Interrupt supports nested exceptions, context for exceptions and complete error reports on fatal error exit.
-It does this using the `stack` property which is specific to Node.js.

-Interrupt does not attempt to create a library that is useful across all JavaScript implementations.
-Why not attempt to make it work across all implementations?
+It does this using the `stack` property which is specific to Node.js and Interrupt is therefore Node.js specific.
+If there is interest in using Interrupt outside of Node.js, let me know where and I'll have a look at what it would take to adapt it to a new JavaScript environment.

 In JavaScript, Error defined as some arbitrary object with an `Error` type and a `message` property.
 It is, in itself, not very useful.